karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

     ProxyPassReverse / http://127.0.0.1:5000/
 </VirtualHost>
 ```
-In this case it will use SSE instead of WebSockets.
+It will use SSE (Server Sent Events) instead of WebSockets.

-- Sticky session should be set in the load balancer.
+- Sticky session should be set on the load balancer not in the WebServer.

 ### **Using a Linux EC2 with NGINX as WebServer**
 - Create a new configuration on the "http" section.
 Like this one: